“Any goal can be achieved if a strategy is properly executed.” – Nitin Namdeo

 Having clarity on the portfolio, programs, and projects is a starting point for mastering execution.

-In patterns & practices, what we did is create a visual roadmap to share the big ticket items.
+On the Microsoft patterns & practices team, what we did is create a visual roadmap to share the big-ticket items.
 This helped set expectations with stakeholders in terms of what would ship when.
 It also helped build awareness for our internal teams to improve coordination and alignment.

 We managed our portfolio in a very simple way.
 We simply kept a backlog of projects and initiatives grouped by themes and programs.
 At this level, we would do two key things:

 - Prioritize the projects against demand and commitments.
 This would inform our roadmap.

 - Estimate the size of the project with T-Shirt sizing and do ballpark estimates of people, time, and budget.

 In general, we could manage budgets and resources at the program level, as program level investments.
 This helped simplify planning.

 We used programs as organizing themes to group related projects, streamline planning, and simplify communication.
 For example, in patterns & practices, we organized our projects into the following programs: